wbez/ferris-ds/README.md

 Generally, you could base your increment type on the following list:

-- MAJOR version = CSS changes that visually break layouts where `queso-ui` is used on production
+- MAJOR version = CSS changes that visually break layouts where `design-system` is used on production
 - MINOR version = CSS changes that have no visual effect on production
 - PATCH version = CSS changes that fix a previous bug introduced on production or in development

 ### Steps to test breaking changes:
 1. Publish these changes on npm: `npm run release`.
 Copy the version number.
 2. Create a new branch in the repo in question.
-3. `yarn add @texastribune/queso-ui@VERSION`
+3. `yarn add @wbez/design-system@VERSION`
 4. Compile the CSS
 5. Scan the various places where queso-ui is used.
 At the time of writing, the following pages heavily rely upon this CSS so be sure to check those if you're deprecating/changing classes.
 * [ ] [/podcasts](http://local.texastribune.org:8000/podcasts)